French units of measurement: Mesures usuelles (1812–1839)

 The metric system was introduced into France in 1795 on a district by district basis, starting with Paris.
 However, the introduction was by modern standards poorly managed.
 Although thousands of pamphlets were distributed, the Agency of Weights and Measures, which oversaw the introduction, underestimated the work involved.
 Paris alone needed 500,000 metre sticks, yet one month after the metre became the sole legal unit of measure, there were only 25,000 in store.
 This, combined with other excesses of the Revolution made the metric system unpopular.

-Napoleon ridiculed the metric system, but as an able administrator, he recognised the value of a sound basis for a uniform system of measurement.
+Napoleon ridiculed the metric system, but as an able administrator, he recognized the value of a sound basis for a uniform system of measurement.
 Under the décret impérial du 12 février 1812 (imperial decree of 12 February 1812), he introduced a revised system of measure – the mesures uselles or "customary measures" for use in small retail businesses.
 However, all government, legal and similar works still had to use the metric system and the metric system continued to be taught at all levels of education.
-The names of many pre-metric units were reintroduced, but were redefined in terms of metric units.
-Thus the toise (fathom) was defined as being two metres with six pied (feet) making up one toise, twelve pouce (inches) making up one pied and twelve lignes making up one pouce.
-Likewise, the livre (pound) was defined as being 500 g, each livre comprising sixteen once and each once eight gros and the aune as 120 centimetres.
+Many pre-metric units were reintroduced, with their old relations to each other, but were redefined in terms of metric units.
+Thus the aune was defined as 120 centimetres and the toise (fathom) as being two metres, with as before six pieds (feet) making up one toise, twelve pouces (inches) making up one pied and twelve lignes making up one pouce.
+Likewise, for mass and weight, the livre (pound) was defined as being 500 g, each livre comprising sixteen onces and each once eight gros.